flexstack/Dockerfile/README.md

 - Should be well-commented and easy to understand.
 - Should be as minimal as possible, while still being functional.
-- Should follow best practices for security, performance, and maintainability.
+- Should follow best practices for security (non-root user, etc.), performance (cached stages), and maintainability.
 - Should be tested and working with the latest version of the language or framework.
 - Should use multi-stage builds where appropriate.
 - Should be based on an official Docker image where possible.